Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Multirow and other functions/Other features/README.md

 ### Tabs-on-bottom.uc.js
 Changes the position of tabs to be below the web content area (at the bottom of the browser).
-You can also choose if you want to hide the tabs below by default on fullscreen until pressing a shortcut (`Shift + T` by default) by changing the variables on top of the screen.
+The tabs will be hidden on fullscreen until pressing a key shortcut combination (`Shift + T` by default).
+If you'd prefer them to show as soon as you hover over the bottom of the browser, you can change the `hideFSTabs` variable inside the script to `false`.

 ### Test.as.css
 This is a test file to check that both external non-userchrome css files and js files are loaded through `userchrome.xml`.
 It draws a red border around all editable elements inside firefox UI.